sippy-platform/mellow-css/mellow-css/hugo/content/components/buttons.md

 <a class="btn btn-success" role="button" aria-disabled="true">Success</a>
 {{</example>}}

-### `.disabled` class
+### `disabled` class
-Additionally, you can also disable buttons by adding the `.disabled` class to it.
+Additionally, you can also disable buttons by adding the `disabled` class to it.
 Note that while the button won't respond to clicks, it is still in the tab flow and will respond to interactions.
 This button acts disabled, but isn't.
 We strongly recommend against using this class.

 {{<example>}}
 <button type="button" class="btn btn-default disabled">Disabled button</button>
 {{</example>}}

 ## Sizes
-Aside from the normal button size, Mellow also provides the `.btn-sm` and `.btn-lg` classes for all your button needs.
+Aside from the normal button size, Mellow also provides the `btn-sm` and `btn-lg` classes for all your button needs.

 {{<example>}}
 <button type="button" class="btn btn-default btn-sm">Small</button>